nekrutnikolai/mysite/content/about.md

 My favorite hobby is model aviation.
 I fly planes any chance I get, and when they crash, build new ones.
 I built a homemade Arduino-based CNC cutter.
 I might even get around to writing a post about it.
 The CNC allows me to quickly cut out new planes.
 The planes I fly do not last for very long anyway, on the order of a few weeks.
 This passion for aviation prompted me to start an [aeronautics club](https://nikolaiteslovich.github.io/shmac/) at my high school.

 Over the course of the pandemic, I have been indulging myself with more and more hobbies and projects.
-Particularly photography, drones, microcontrollers, electronics, programming in Python, and—how could I forget—this website. **This is what the website will be about, my hobbies!**
+Particularly photography, drones, microcontrollers, electronics, programming in Python, and—how could I forget—this website. **This is what this website is about, my hobbies!**